4 Reasons Why Do Dogs Lick When You Blow in Their Face

 When you decide to blow in a dog’s face, this also means that you need to be incredibly close to them, directly in their face and violating their personal space.
 It is not uncommon for a dog to respond to this action by snarling, snapping, howling, or even attacking the person who is blowing on them if they are already sensitive about not feeling cornered or having their space invaded.

 Dogs can find it unsettling and uncomfortable when humans get too close to their faces, which is one of the reasons many of them don’t enjoy it when people pet them.
-Many dogs have developed the ability to withstand that, and some are perfectly fine with it because they grew up in an affectionate environment, but when you add on top of a dog that already has aversions to such the fact that they are being blown on, it may be too much for that dog to handle and be far outside of his or her comfort zone.
+Many dogs have developed the ability to withstand that.
+Some are perfectly fine with it because they grew up in an affectionate environment.
+Still, when you add on top of a dog that already has aversions to such the fact that they are being blown on, it may be too much for that dog to handle and be far outside of his or her comfort zone.

 FAQs